 Updated Fall 2019

 The safety of our schools is a priority that the Spring Grove Area School District (SGASD) takes very seriously.
 SGASD takes multiple steps to uphold its mission of providing a safe learning environment for our students, and some of these steps are listed below:

 INTEGRATION OF LAW ENFORCEMENT

 - For ten years, SGASD has subcontracted with Northern York County Regional Police Department to have a School Resource Officer (SRO) whose responsibility is the safety of our students and staff.
-The SRO’s visibility within our school buildings and help to build relationships that foster open communication.
+The SRO is to be visible within our school buildings and help to build relationships that foster open communication.
 SGASD currently contract two SROs to rotate among the school buildings.
 (Additional SRO implemented fall of 2018)

 - In addition to the SRO, it is common practice for Northern York County Regional and Southwestern Regional Police Departments to perform daily walk-throughs of each school building.

 - The District has video surveillance in each school building and on school campuses.